 3. EMU Eagle One (student I.D.)
 Card

-Bring your documents and complete the New Student Information Sheet online.
+Submit your documents and complete the New Student Information Sheet online.
 This will allow OISS to register your arrival to EMU.
-Attendance is mandatory.
-If you do not attend a SEVIS Check-in session, your I-20 or DS-2019 will be terminated and you must leave the U.S. immediately.
+SEVIS Check-in is mandatory.
+If you do not complete the virtual SEVIS Check-in, your I-20 or DS-2019 will be terminated and you must leave the U.S. immediately.

 6. TB Testing